mspeculatrix/FlashROM/flashterm/README.md

 Menu options are:

 - [F]ile selection.
 Choose a file from the `files` subdir.
 Defaults to `ROM.bin` on startup.
-- [R]ead memory.
-Prompts for a 4-digit hex start address and then commands remote board to send the contents of 128 bytes of Flash memory starting at that adddress.
 - [U]pload data.
 Uploads the contents of the currently selected file to the remote board's RAM.
 - [W]rite data to Flash.
 Tells the remote board to go ahead and write the contents of RAM to the Flash memory.
+- [R]ead flash memory.
+Prompts for a 4-digit hex start address and then commands remote board to send the contents of 256 bytes of Flash memory starting at that adddress.
+- [S]how SRAM.
+Prompts for a 4-digit hex start address and then commands remote board to send the contents of 256 bytes of SRAM memory starting at that adddress.

 ## STATUS

 Currently working and usable.
-Could be improved & expanded.
+Could be significantly improved & expanded.

 ## TO DO